srtaalej/bolt-python-assistant-template/README.md

 Every incoming request is routed to a "listener".
 Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events, `/listeners/shortcuts` would handle incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, and so on.

+The main implementation for this assistant app is in `listeners/assistant.py`, which contains the actual thread and messaging logic using Slack's Assistant framework.

+**Note**: The `listeners/events` folder is purely educational and demonstrates alternative implementation approaches.
+These listeners are **not registered** and are not used in the actual application.
+They serve as examples to show how you could implement similar functionality using event listeners instead of the Assistant framework.
+For the working implementation, refer to `listeners/assistant.py`.

 ## App Distribution / OAuth

 Only implement OAuth if you plan to distribute your application across multiple workspaces.
 A separate `app_oauth.py` file can be found with relevant OAuth settings.